ParkinsonLab/Architect/README.md

 4. The final output comes in the form of a simple Excel file, as well as an SBML file annotated with links from KEGG/BiGG identifiers to other databases.

-The manuscript for Architect is currently in preparation, and is available at [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.10.12.464133v1).
-Please cite the tools that Architect uses when using our approach:
+The manuscript for Architect is currently available at [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.10.12.464133v1).
+Please cite our manuscript and the tools that Architect uses when using our approach:

 * CatFam (Yu et al, 2009)
 * DETECT (Hung et al, 2010; Nursimulu et al, 2018)